-Although many expats prefer to bank with a foreign bank, such as Bank of America or HSBC, as they can link to their account in their home country, there are numerous local banking options available to expats in Malaysia.
-The central bank is Bank Negara Malaysia, while local banks include Bank Islam Malaysia, Bank Muamalat Malaysia, CIMB Bank, Public Bank and RHB Bank.
+Although many expats prefer to bank with a foreign bank, such as Bank of America, Citibank or HSBC, as they can link to their account in their home country, there are numerous local banking options available to expats in Malaysia.
+The central bank is Bank Negara Malaysia, while local banks include Maybank, CIMB Bank, Public Bank, RHB Bank, AmBank, and more.
 Malaysian banks have all the services customers have come to expect, including Internet and mobile banking.